India

 Public Eye highlighted this problem early on in a position paper.
 Our criticism of the demand to expand intellectual property rights was supported by an unlikely candidate – Norway chose not to participate in the negotiations on the protection of intellectual property rights.
 According to the country’s State Secretary at the time, Rikke Lind, “Norway does not pursue any policy that could force developing countries to accept an agreement that limits their policy space beyond multilateral commitments on patent protection.”

-To build powerful resistance to the FTA with India, from the outset Public Eye contacted partner organisations at home and abroad, including with Norwegian civil society.
+To build powerful resistance to the FTA with India, from the outset Public Eye contacted partner organisations at home and abroad, including in Norwegian civil society.
 Public Eye also travelled to India before the start of the official negotiations to work with local NGOs to develop strategies and to coordinate cooperation.
 Whilst the first round of negotiations was underway in Delhi, an Indian delegation of NGO representatives visited Switzerland at the invitation of Public Eye and Alliance Sud.
-In talks with the federal authorities and the media, they reiterated the criticism voiced by Public Eye (see the document "Opening remarks") of the planned EFTA-India agreement and painted an impactful image of the feared consequences of the FTA.
+In talks with the federal authorities and the media, they reiterated the criticism voiced by Public Eye (see the document “Opening remarks”) of the planned EFTA-India agreement and painted an impactful image of the feared consequences of the FTA.

 Stubborn attitude - no end in sight